- Founder and chief trial lawyer of the Southern Poverty Law Center

 In the mid-1990s, Dees again jumped aboard the bandwagon of alleged racial crimes.
 At an April 1996 news conference in Washington, he announced that there had been a recent spate of black church burnings in the South which “certainly” had been carried out “by racists.”
 Over time, Dees’s repeated allegations about a racially motivated arson epidemic helped fuel widespread public concern.
 Outraged civil rights activists nationwide demanded an investigation.
 It was ultimately learned, however, that Dees’s claim was unfounded.
 While black church burnings were indeed occurring at a slightly higher-than-usual rate, there certainly had not been any kind of dramatic rise in the incidence of such events.
 Arsons in black churches always had been, and still were, relatively uncommon occurrences.
 In fact, recent years had brought a significant decline in church burnings – black and white alike.
 Specifically, in this country of 300,000 houses of worship, there were 520 fires to churches and related properties in 1994—far fewer than the 1,420 church arsons of 1980.
 Between 1990 and 1996, the yearly average was about 600.
 During that same six-year period, a grand total of about 80 black churches were burned—just a shade under 14 per year.
 There would have had to be some 80 black church arsons each year to be roughly proportional, per capita, to white church arsons.

-JoAnn Wypijewski, who writes for the far-left Nation magazine, says: “No one has been more assiduous in inflating the profile of [hate] groups than [SPLC’s] millionaire huckster, Morris Dees, who in 1999 began a begging [fundraising] letter, ‘Dear Friend, The danger presented by the Klan is greater now than at any time in the past ten years.’”
+JoAnn Wypijewski, who writes for the far-left Nation magazine, said in February 2001: “No one has been more assiduous in inflating the profile of [hate] groups than [SPLC’s] millionaire huckster, Morris Dees, who in 1999 began a begging [fundraising] letter, ‘Dear Friend, The danger presented by the Klan is greater now than at any time in the past ten years.’”
 To put Dees’s claim in perspective, the Klan, by that time, consisted of no more than 3,000 people nationwide—a far cry from the 4 million members it had boasted in the 1920s.
-Nonetheless, Wypijewski notes, “Dees would have his donors believe” that cadres of “militia nuts” are “lurking around every corner.”
+Nonetheless, Wypijewski noted, “Dees would have his donors believe” that cadres of “militia nuts” are “lurking around every corner.”

 In a similar vein, the late left-wing journalist Alexander Cockburn in 2009 described Dees as the “arch-salesman of hate-mongering” and as a man who had profited greatly by “selling the notion there’s a right resurgence out there in the hinterland with massed legions of haters, ready to march down Main Street draped in Klan robes, a copy of Mein Kampf tucked under one arm and a Bible under the other.”
 “Ever since 1971,” added Cockburn, “U.S. Postal Service mailbags have bulged with [Dees’s] fundraising letters, scaring dollars out of the pockets of trembling liberals aghast at his lurid depictions of hate-sodden America.”

 “He’s the Jim and Tammy Faye Bakker of the civil-rights movement,” attorney Millard Farmer once said of Dees, “though I don’t mean to malign Jim and Tammy Faye.”
-Accordingto former SPLC legal fellow Pamela Summers, Dees and his SPLC cohorts are “drowning in their own affluence” because their “sole, overriding goal is to make money.”
-And the Baltimore Sun characterizes SPLC’s operations this way: “Its business is fundraising, and its success at raking in the cash is based on its ability to sell gullible people on the idea that present-day America is awash in white racism and anti-Semitism, which it will fight tooth-and-nail as the public interest law firm it purports to be.”
+In 1994, former SPLC legal fellow Pamela Summers was quoted saying that Dees and his SPLC cohorts were “drowning in their own affluence” because their “sole, overriding goal is to make money.”
+And the Baltimore Sun has characterized SPLC’s operations this way: “Its business is fundraising, and its success at raking in the cash is based on its ability to sell gullible people on the idea that present-day America is awash in white racism and anti-Semitism, which it will fight tooth-and-nail as the public interest law firm it purports to be.”

 As of 2000, SPLC’s assets exceeded $120 million; that same year, the organization spenttwice as much on fundraising efforts as on legal services for victims of civil rights abuses.
 Accordingly, the American Institute of Philanthropy, a charity watchdog group, gave SPLC one of the worst ratings of all of the organizations it monitored.
 By 2016, SPLC’s assets had grown to $319.28 million – all of it in a massive endowment fund that was not used to bankroll any civil-rights programs.